lit/lit-element/docs/_guide/styles.md

 ### Style the component's children

-The `<slot>` element acts as a placeholder in a LitElement template where its children are displayed.
+The `<slot>` element acts as a placeholder in a shadow tree where the host element's children are displayed.
 For example:

 ```js
 class MyElement extends LitElement {